 The J-1 Exchange Visitor Health Insurance Requirement

-As a J-1 Exchange Visitor in the United States, you are required to carry health insurance for yourself and your J-2 dependents, if applicable, for the full duration of your J program.
-Government regulations stipulate that if, after that date, you willfully fail to carry health insurance for yourself and/or your dependents, your J-1 sponsor must terminate your program, and report the termination to the Department of State (DOS) in Washington.
+As a J-1 Exchange Visitor in the U.S., you are required to carry health insurance for yourself and your J-2 dependents, if applicable, for the full duration of your "J" program.
+Government regulations stipulate that if, after that date, you willfully fail to carry health insurance for yourself and/or your dependents, your J-1 sponsor must terminate your program, and report the termination to the Department of State (DOS).

 When you purchase health insurance, the money you pay (your premium) is combined with the premiums of others to form a pool of money.
 That money is then used to pay the medical bills of those participants who need health care.
 Your coverage remains valid only as long as you continue to pay your insurance premiums.

 Once you purchase insurance, the company will provide you with an insurance identification card for use as proof of your coverage when you are seeking health care from a hospital or doctor.
 The company will also provide written instructions for reporting and documenting medical expenses (filing a claim).
 The company will evaluate any claim that you file, and make the appropriate payment for coverage under your particular policy.
 In some cases the company pays the hospital or doctor directly; in others the company reimburses the policy holder after he or she has paid the bills.

 The Need for Health Insurance